The Method of Multiple Scales

 \[x_{i,1}(\boldsymbol{t}) = \underbrace{x_{i,1}^\textrm{h}(\boldsymbol{t})}_{=0} + x_{i,1}^\textrm{p}(t_0, t_1).\]

 This choice can be justified if one assumes that initial conditions are of leading order.
 Though this is questionable, it is assumed here.
+A more advanced treatment of the initial conditions of higher order solutions is detailed in [5] and section Complex form of the MMS.

 The higher order solutions \(x_{i,1}(\boldsymbol{t})\) are expressed as a function of the leading order unknown amplitudes \(\boldsymbol{A}(\boldsymbol{t}_s)\), their slow time derivatives \(\textrm{D}_i\boldsymbol{A}(\boldsymbol{t}_s), \; i=1, ..., N_e\), and forcing terms if any (including the hard forcing amplitudes \(\boldsymbol{B}\)).